 Independent review of aviation fatigue rules for operators and pilots

-The CASA Board has directed that an independent review of the fatigue rules for operators and pilots contained in Civil Aviation Order (CAO) 48.1 Instrument 2013 will be undertaken in 2017 as a result of feedback received from various sections of the aviation industry.
+The CASA Board directed an independent review of the fatigue rules for operators and pilots contained in Civil Aviation Order (CAO) 48.1 Instrument 2013 be undertaken in 2017 as a result of feedback received from various sections of the aviation industry.

 The fatigue rules for air operators and pilots have been updated as part of the CASA's regulation reform program that seeks to align Australia with international standards, improve aviation safety, address known risks, and maintain our reputation for safety in aviation.

-The independent review will provide an informed basis on which CASA will complete the implementation of the new fatigue rules in the context of the current international and domestic regulatory environments.
+The independent review has provided an informed basis on which CASA will complete the implementation of the new fatigue rules in the context of the current international and domestic regulatory environments.